zhullyb/monyhar/monyhar/docs/ozone_overview.md

   --ozone-platform={x11/wayland}.**

 To build `chrome` with Ozone support, it is no longer required to pass any additional gn arguments.
-One can just follow the manual about how to build Chromium for Linux as both (Aura/X11) 'use\_x11=true' and (Linux/Ozone) 'use\_ozone=true' are set by default.
+One can just follow the manual about how to build Monyhar for Linux as both (Aura/X11) 'use\_x11=true' and (Linux/Ozone) 'use\_ozone=true' are set by default.

 If you want to disable Aura/X11 in the build, do this from the `src` directory: